thisishoon/vadnet_grpc_stream_server_python/README.md

+# This is a fork of VadNet by @nlml for those just looking to do inference in Python

+### I have stripped away everything except one python file - `predict_audio.py`, which you can use to predict `.wav` files directly with the VadNet checkpoints from the original repo.

 # VadNet
 VadNet is a real-time voice activity detector for noisy enviroments.
 It implements an end-to-end learning approach based on Deep Neural Networks.
 In the extended version, gender and laughter detection are added.
 To see a demonstration click on the images below.